Ridesharing Driver

 How to select between Lyft ride types

-Scroll to see different options and tap 0n the ride type you want.
+Scroll to see different options and tap 0n the ride type you want to use.

 Lyft: The standard ride